Craig Williams (cricketer)

 Craig George Williams (born 25 February 1984) is a Namibian cricketer.
-He also currently runs a cricket shop in Namibia and also works as a quality/quantity surveyor writing reports for insurance companies as well as loss adjusting.
+He currently runs a cricket shop in Namibia besides working as a quality/quantity surveyor writing reports for insurance companies as well as loss adjusting.

-He also opened a cricket academy in Windhoek which is also eventually regarded as Namibia's first state of the art indoor training facility.
+Williams also opened a cricket academy in Windhoek which is regarded as Namibia's first state of the art indoor training facility.

 Biography

 He was born in South West Africa in 1984 and grew up in Pretoria, South Africa.
 He moved to his native country Namibia at the age of 23.